Matt Green (footballer): Linfield

 Green signed for NIFL Premiership club Linfield in August 2021.
 He scored five goals from 17 appearances in all competitions before his contract was terminated by mutual consent in late December.

 Gloucester City

 On 21 January 2022, Green signed for National League North side Gloucester City.

 Yate Town

 On 17 July 2022, Green dropped down a division to join Southern League Premier Division South club Yate Town.

+Newport City

+In July 2023, Green returned to Wales to sign for Welsh third-tier club Newport City.

+Eastbourne Borough

+On 16 March 2024, Green signed for National League South club Eastbourne Borough until the end of the season.

 International career

 Green was capped once by the England national C team, in a 1–1 draw with Hungary on 15 September 2009.

+Coaching career

+Green joined Eastbourne Borough as assistant manager, on 28 November 2024, following the departure of Stuart Watkiss.